lemoniris/im-going-to-do-the-rosalind-and-datacamp-problems-so-i-can-write-about-it-on-my-personal-statement/README.md

 im gonna work on the algorithm problems too bc i dunno https://rosalind.info/problems/list-view/?location=algorithmic-heights

 im just going to do the problems in random order lol as long as i work on them every work day, thats good progress i think

+# Goal for July: Constructing a De Bruijn Graph https://rosalind.info/problems/dbru/
+to unlock it i have to solve: “Genome Assembly as Shortest Superstring”, “k-Mer Composition”, “Introduction to Set Operations” first